Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

-After shrinking $\epsilon>\eta>0$, a comparison with the above upper bounds on the $\omega$-area for the strips of either type (1) and (3), we conclude that no such $J_s$-holomorphic strip has a boundary-point passing through either of the sets $V_0$, $V_{A-1}$, or $V_B$.
-Similarly, we may assume that no $J_s$-holomorphic disc of type (2) has a boundary-point passing through the set $V_{B+2}$.
+After shrinking $\epsilon>\eta>0$, a comparison with the above upper bounds for the $\omega$-area of the strips of either type (1) and (3), we conclude that no such $J_s$-holomorphic strip has a boundary-point passing through either of the sets $V_0$, $V_{A-1}$, or $V_B$.
+Similarly, we may assume that no $J_s$-holomorphic strip of type (2) has a boundary-point passing through the set $V_{B+2}$.

-(1): Suppose that this $J_s$-holomorphic strip is not contained entirely in $U_0$, and thus passing through $p \in \partial U_0$.
-For sufficiently small $\epsilon>0$, the above argument shows that there is a ball of radius $\epsilon^2/2$ centred at $p$ which is disjoint from the boundary of the strip.
-The monotonicity property for the $\omega$-area of $J_s$-holomorphic curves without boundary shows that such a curve again must have $\omega$-area bounded from below by $D\epsilon^4$, where $D>0$ is some constant independent of $\epsilon$ and $\eta$.